V-ed/VUtilities/README.md

 # Description

-This is a Java package that serves a list of possible tasks.
+This is a Java package that serves a list of possible tasks. _[Get me to the download section!](https://github.com/V-ed/VUtilities/blob/master/README.md#downloads)_

 # Information